rladies/rladiesguide/content/organization/events/online/index.en.md

 {{< figure src="claim-host.png" alt="Screenshot of the claim host button in the Zoom interface" >}}

-3. Type in the Host key (get the key from the \#online\_meetup channel on the R-Ladies Organizer Slack & don't share it)
+3. Type in the Host key (get the key from the \#online\_meetups channel on the R-Ladies Organizer Slack & don't share it)

 {{< figure src="enter-key.png" alt="Screenshot of the 'enter key' form in the Zoom interface" >}}